ortutay/flyontime/trunk/analysis/README.txt

 Run
 ---

+First match up the airport codes with weather station codes:

+	python weather_stations.py

+This writes out data/airport_weather_stations.csv.
+But, it's not perfect and it is incomplete.
+We've added some hand corrections.

-First extract out the relevant weather information by airport:
+Then extract out the weather observation data by airport:

 	python get_airport_weather.py

-This writes ../data/airport_weather.csv and ../data/weather.csv.
+This writes data/airport_weather.csv wihich has the weather data sorted by airport and date.
-The latter contains the found mappings from weather station codes to airport codes, which is imperfect and incomplete.
-Clearly for US airports only.

 Then split up the on-time data into segments: